 Vicky said that this trend was revealing itself in a range of changing behaviours among dealers.

-“Firstly, we believe that there has been an acceleration in the ongoing swing towards online sales.
+“First of all, we believe that there has been an acceleration in the ongoing swing towards online sales.
 Taking someone out of the office to attend a physical auction is simply too expensive at this point in time.
 Online makes more sense.

-“Secondly, there is increasing interest in the differences between all of the varying online sources available, with a greater recognition of the type of stock that each handles and the cost of buying through them.
+“Second of all, there is increasing interest in the differences between all of the varying online sources available, with a greater recognition of the type of stock that each handles and the cost of buying through them.